openwrt/packages/net/stubby/files/README.md

 This option specifies the location for storing stubby runtime data.
 In particular, if DNSSEC is turned on, stubby will store its automatically retrieved trust anchor data here.
-The default value is `'/var/lib/stubby'`.
+To prevent writing to persistent storage in OpenWrt, the default value is set to `'/var/lib/stubby'`.

 #### `option trust_anchors_backoff_time`